anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-25-Extreme-Gradient-Boosting-with-XGBoost-Part-4.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="4.2.4-Kidney-disease-case-study-III:-Full-pipeline">4.2.4 Kidney disease case study III: Full pipeline<a class="anchor-link" href="#4.2.4-Kidney-disease-case-study-III:-Full-pipeline"> </a></h4><p>It's time to piece together all of the transforms along with an XGBClassifier to build the full pipeline!</p>
+<h4 id="Kidney-disease-case-study-III:-Full-pipeline">Kidney disease case study III: Full pipeline<a class="anchor-link" href="#Kidney-disease-case-study-III:-Full-pipeline"> </a></h4><p>It's time to piece together all of the transforms along with an XGBClassifier to build the full pipeline!</p>
 <p>Besides the numeric_categorical_union that you created in the previous exercise, there are two other transforms needed: the Dictifier() transform which we created for you, and the DictVectorizer().</p>
 <p>After creating the pipeline, your task is to cross-validate it to see how well it performs.</p>
 <ul>